garygr2002/Rebalance/README.md

 ### Difference File

-The difference file is one of four text files that are output by the software.
+The difference file is one of four investor-specific text files that are output by the software.
 Files in this format are located in a directory named "difference" in the directory identified in the source preference.
 Files of this type have the prefix "difference_" followed by the date designation in the format "yyyymmdd", and a file type of ".txt".
 When run with no command line options, the software will write a difference file for each investor that has holdings in the [Holding File](#holding-file).
 The date of the difference files will match that from the source [Holding File](#holding-file).

 The difference file is organized just the same as the [Holding File](#holding-file), a hierarchy of institutions, account, and tickers owned by the investor.
 In fact - although it is a text file - it is also a perfectly usable CSV file in its own right.
 In the [Holding File](#holding-file) the three numeric values at the end of holding rows are shares, price and value, respectively.
 In the difference file, these numbers are, in column order: